 We represent clients in public and private offerings of debt and equity securities, including subordinated debt, assisting clients with TARP, as well with other federal programs to enhance liquidity and capital to financial institutions, the full range of corporate transactions, ownership succession and estate planning issues, officer and director compensation packages and retirement planning, negotiating and restructuring stock loan programs and negotiating and defending regulatory administrative actions, as well as responding to penalty referrals and providing advice about all aspects of banking statutes and regulations and interpretation of the same.
 We also represent bank clients engaging in nontraditional activities and acquisitions involving insurance, securities brokerage and investment advisory services.

-- The attorneys of our Financial Institutions Corporate and Regulatory group have participated in over 200 banking merger and acquisition transactions over the past 14 years.
+- The lawyers of our financial institutions corporate and regulatory group have participated in more than 200 banking merger and acquisition transactions over the past 14 years.
 For 2013, they have been involved with over 10 percent of all bank M&A transactions.

-- Over the past six years the attorneys of our Financial Institutions Corporate and Regulatory group have assisted clients with over 300 issuances of equity and debt securities as well as with preparation and assistance implementation of their capital plans.
+- Over the past six years they have assisted clients with over 300 issuances of equity and debt securities as well as with preparation and assistance implementation of their capital plans.

-- Our attorneys are intimately involved with the formation and regulatory approval of shelf charters, acquisitions of inflatable charters or rent-a-banks and acquisitions from the FDIC as Receiver of both failed banks and assets of failed banks.
+- Our lawyers are intimately involved with the formation and regulatory approval of shelf charters, acquisitions of inflatable charters or rent-a-banks and acquisitions from the FDIC as Receiver of both failed banks and assets of failed banks.

-- The attorneys of our Financial Institutions Corporate and Regulatory group have assisted over 100 new bank charter organizing groups in 25 states in the past 12 years, and worked with approximately 20% of all new bank charters over the past three years.
+- The financial institutions corporate and regulatory group lawyers have assisted over 100 new bank charter organizing groups in 25 states in the past 12 years, and worked with over 10 percent of all new bank charters over the past five years.

-- The attorneys of our Financial Institutions Corporate and Regulatory group have assisted over 200 banking companies with corporate reorganization transactions to achieve eligibility to elect Subchapter S tax treatment.
+- The group has assisted over 200 banking companies with corporate reorganization transactions to achieve eligibility to elect Subchapter S tax treatment.